mquint0603/liri-node-app/README.md

 ## How to Use

 LIRI allows you to look up song info on Spotify, movie info from OMBD, and can show you 20 recent tweets.
+The do-what-it-says command runs a default command (set in the random.txt file).

 ### Node commands

 LIRI takes the following commands:
-* spotify-this
+* spotify-this <parameter>
-* movie-this
+* movie-this  <parameter>
 * my-tweets
 * do-what-it-says

+If you don't provide a parameter you will be shown info for a default song or movie.